Powers (American TV series): Release

 A trailer for Powers premiered at New York Comic-Con in Autumn 2014.
 Marking PlayStation Network's first venture into scripted original programming, the series debuted on March 10, 2015.
 The final episode of the first season was released on April 28, 2015.
 The pilot episode is available for free for people in the United States on YouTube, and the entire first season was available on Crackle from November 2015, until May 2016.

 The second season of 10 episodes premiered on May 31, 2016, with the final episode released on July 19, 2016.

 Reception

-The first season has received mixed reviews from critics.
+The first season received mixed reviews from critics.
 On Rotten Tomatoes it has a score of 48% based on 29 critic reviews, with an average score of 4.6/10.
 The critical consensus reads: "The interplay between the characters lacks spark, but the detailed world-building of Powers shows potential".
 On Metacritic, it has a score of 51 out of 100, indicating "mixed or average reviews".